 The saga of the name MacJarroh begins with the people of the Pictish clans.
 MacJarroh was a name for a pilgrim from the Gaelic word deoradh.
 The deoradh kept the relics of saints.
 The family have been the hereditary custodians of St. Fillan's Crozier.

 Early Origins of the MacJarroh family

 The surname MacJarroh was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Dewarton is a village, in the parish of Borthwick, county of Edinburgh.
 It is here that the Dewar family have held the estate of Vogrie since early times.

 Early History of the MacJarroh family

-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early MacJarroh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacJarroh research.
+Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early MacJarroh History in all our PDF Extended History products and printed products wherever possible.

 MacJarroh Spelling Variations

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, MacJarroh has been spelled Dewar, Dure, Dewyer, Dewer, McIndeor, McJarrow and many more.

 Early Notables of the MacJarroh family (pre 1700)